-To request an accommodation regarding performance of the essential functions of an employee's job, the employee must submit a written request to their Supervisor.
-An employee requesting an accommodation should include in the request, his or her suggestion for an accommodation.
-Once the company is made aware in writing by the employee of the need for an accommodation, it will engage with the employee in an interactive process to identify possible accommodations.
+To request an accommodation for performing the essential functions of an employee's job, the employee must submit a written request to their supervisor.
+The employee should include his or her suggestion for accommodation in the request.
+Once the company is made aware in writing by the employee of the need for accommodation, it will engage with the employee in an interactive process to identify possible accommodations.

 Employees are encouraged to use this procedure without fear of retaliation.
-Employees who believe that they have been treated in a manner not in accordance with this policy should notify a Corporate officer or the HR Department.
+Employees who believe that they have been treated in a manner that is not in accordance with this policy should notify a corporate officer or the HR Department.

-4.0 Compensation and Benefits
+4.0 COMPENSATION AND BENEFITS

-SCA Employees and/or Employees Covered Under a Collective Bargaining Agreement: Employees covered by the Service Contract Act, or a Collective Bargaining Agreement will be governed by those documents when applicable.
-Situations not addressed by the SCA, or a CBA will fall under the guidelines in this handbook.
+SCA / Union Employees and/or Employees Covered Under a Collective Bargaining Agreement: Employees covered by the Service Contract Act, or a Collective Bargaining Agreement will be governed by those documents when applicable.
+Situations not addressed by the SCA, Union, or a CBA will fall under the guidelines in this handbook.

-The Company will not discharge or discriminate against employees or applicants because they have inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant provided the information was obtained directly from the employee.
+The Company will not discharge or discriminate against employees or applicants because they have inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant, provided the information was obtained directly from the employee.

-Employees who have access to the compensation information of other employees or applicants as a part of their essential job functions cannot disclose this information to individuals who do not otherwise have access to compensation information, unless the disclosure is:
+Employees who have access to the compensation information of other employees or applicants as a part of their essential job functions cannot disclose this information to individuals who do not otherwise have access to compensation information unless the disclosure is: